-The Post-Graduate Work Permit (PGWP) allows international graduates to work anywhere in Canada for up to three years.
+The Post Graduation Work Permit (PGWP) allows international graduates to work anywhere in Canada for up to three years.

-Unfortunately, this type of work permit cannot be extended.
+Unfortunately, this work permit can only be extended in specific circumstances.
 However, there are some options that may allow PGWP holders to remain temporarily, or even permanently in Canada.

-Here are five options for PGWP holders to remain in Canada after their permit expires while FHS draws remain at a standstill:
+Here are five options for PGWP holders to remain in Canada after their permit expires:

 There are many Provincial Nominee Programs (PNPs) offered to international graduates in Canada that wish to settle in their province.